matthewsanner/flashcard-app/README.md

-Flashy- A friendly Flashcard app
+✨Flashy- A friendly Flashcard app 📝

 This app is a great demonstration of my web development skills to date.